-The red grape variety (also Calabrese Montenuovo) comes from Italy, The unknown vine was in an old vineyard called Montenuovo in the area Campi Flegrei in Campania found.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Nero d'Avola or Sangiovese (both synonymous with Calabrese) to be confused.
-By DNA analysis was in 2004 as a Sangiovese parent the variety Ciliegiolo determined.
+The red grape variety (also Calabrese Montenuovo) comes from Italy, The unknown vine was planted in an old vineyard called Montenuovo in the Campi Flegrei area Campania found.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Nero d'Avola or Sangiovese (both synonymous with Calabrese).
+By DNA analysis became the variety in 2004 as a Sangiovese parent Ciliegiolo determined.
 The biologist Dr. Joseph.
-Vouillamoz and his colleague Stella Grando then succeeded in 2007 as the second parent to identify Calabrese di Montenuovo.
-In addition, one was Parent-offspring relationship to the Calabrian variety Magliocco Canino detected.
-She is now being cultivated in the Campania province of Napoli.
-In 2010, however, no stock was reported (Kym Anderson ).
+Vouillamoz and his colleague Dr. Stella Grando then managed to identify Calabrese di Montenuovo as the second parent in 2007.
+In addition, one Parent-offspring relationship to the Calabrian variety Magliocco Canino detected.
+It is now cultivated in the Campanian province of Napoli.
+In 2010, however, no stock was shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012